otegami/openarm/website/docs/hardware/introduction.md

 This documentation is structured to guide you from unboxing components all the way to final system checks.
 It’s divided into two main sections:

-- **Specifications**: A detailed overview of OpenArm 1’s design, features, and performance capabilities.
+- **Specifications**: A detailed overview of OpenArm’s design, features, and performance capabilities.
 - **Bill of Materials**: A complete list of required mechanical and electronic parts.
 - **Assembly Guide**: Step-by-step instructions for putting together each subassembly.